Newcastle Higher

 At the 2001 census, the community's population was 3,695, increasing to 4,046 at the 2011 Census.

+The population of Aberkenfig according to the 2021 Census was 2384.
+Latest government statistics can be found here.

+Pen-y-fai population according to 2021 Census was 2032.
+Details can be found here.

 Governance

-At the local level the community elects twelve community councillors to Newcastle Higher Community Council, from the community wards of Aberkenfig and Penyfai.
+At the local level the community elects twelve community councillors to Newcastle Higher Community Council, 6 each from the community wards of Aberkenfig and Pen-y-fai.
+For Newcastle Higher Community Council website click here.

-Newcastle Higher was the name of the county electoral ward, electing one county councillor at the 1995 elections to Bridgend County Borough Council.
-Together with Llangynwyd Lower, Newcastle Higher has been part of the Aberkenfig ward since 1999.
+Newcastle Higher used to be the name of the county electoral ward, electing one county councillor at the 1995 elections to Bridgend County Borough Council.
+In 1999, Newcastle Higher Community Council remained in place, but the County Borough elections split Aberkenfig and Pen-y-fai into two separate wards with each area electing their own County Councillor.

 Prior to 1996, Newcastle Higher was a ward (from 1987) to Ogwr Borough Council and, from 1989, to Mid Glamorgan County Council.